ipython-contrib/jupyter_contrib_nbextensions/README.rst

 Please make sure you use the branch corresponding to your IPython/Jupyter version.

-Our continuous integration testing covers python 2.7, 3.2 through 3.5, as well as pypy.
+Our continuous integration testing covers python 2.7, 3.3 through 3.5, as well as pypy.

 Installation
 ============

-TL;DR: ``pip install themysto; themysto install``
+TL;DR: ``pip install themysto && themysto install``

 To install the extensions, you first need to install the python package, and